lmorg/mcp-web-scraper/README.md

 # mcp-web-scraper

-This package uses Google Chrome's headless APIs to scrape web pages.
+This package uses Google Chrome's headless APIs to scrape web pages for AI/LLM agents.

 Because it uses Chrome as its default user agent, any sites that require Javascript (for example, single page applications) should also be parsable with this tool.